Al-Tair-Ibn-La-Ahad/A-Blogging-Website/README.md

-Future Plan:  A few steps will be included in future.
+A few steps will be included in future.
 The website will contain:

 >>A complete blog